Skip to contents

 Contributors to the Marine Heatwaves definition and its numerical implementation include Alistair J. Hobday, Lisa V. Alexander, Sarah E. Perkins, Dan A. Smale, Sandra C. Straub, Jessica Benthuysen, Michael T. Burrows, Markus G. Donat, Ming Feng, Neil J. Holbrook, Pippa J. Moore, Hillary A. Scannell, Alex Sen Gupta, and Thomas Wernberg.

-The translation from Python to R was done by A. J. Smit and the graphing functions were contributed by Robert.
-W. Schlegel.
+The original translation from Python to R was done by A. J. Smit and the graphing functions were contributed by Robert W. Schlegel.

 Contact